A young George in his first year of apprenticeship at J.S. Beeching Typewriters Ltd Hastings (1955).

 He entered National service in 1960-1962, and was in an exclusive RAOC unit supporting field operations by Parachute regiment in Europe and Africa.
 He returned to the firm as a qualified engineer, and after several years, the business was taken over by a much larger company, and eventually he was promoted to service manager, with ten engineers working under him.
 In that period he engaged apprentices, including his son Neil.
 He personally trained them in all aspects of work for five years, whilst he removed the old methods of 'tea boys' and errand runners which he endured, and fully concentrated on all aspects of being engineers.

-In 1986 after several more company changes, George and Neil left to open their own business, and his wife Joan ran the accounts and served in the shop.
-The business became established and later they opened a larger showroom premises in nearby Bexhill and became sales and servicing engineers.
+in 1986 after several more company changes, George and Neil left to open their own business, and his wife Joan ran the accounts and served in the shop.
+The business became established and they were rewarded with acquiring the main dealership's of Triumph-Adler and Olympia Business Machines for the East Sussex area.
+Later they opened a larger showroom premises in nearby Bexhill and became sales and servicing engineers.
 In the 1980's there was a natural downturn in the typewriter trade, as more modern electronic equipment became the norm, computers, dictation machines, fax machines and printers etc.

 Later they became aware that typewriter repairs were beginning to increase again, and sales of vintage typewriters became more and more requested.
 The young and old were now concentrating on the more finely designed retro manufactured machines.